Category: Real Estate Photography

 Exposure stop is just one of the many confusing elements of a good photograph.
 There is what is commonly called the exposure triangle parameters which largely involve the technicalities of a camera.
 They are the shutter speed, aperture and the ISO sensitivity.
 This parameter correlates with each other in as far as capturing an image during the exposure to light is concerned.

-Two-Stop Exposure Rule for Real Estate Photography
+Two-Stop Rule in Real Estate Photography

 In this two-stop exposure rule, we will consider two basic things.
 These are the Ambient Exposure and the Flash Exposure.
 To do numerous interior shots, ISO 320 can be used as the best sensitivity piece.
 But there are questions that arise once interior real estate photography is being considered.
 Questions like, “How do I balance between ambient exposures?”, or “How do I know what to use with my lighting exposure?”These questions must be answered constructively to show the proper ways on how to deal with the exposure rule.